 The main objective of the course is to describe the main components of a computer and the basic behaviour of a computer.

-¿ To know, understand and evaluate the structure and architecture of a computer, as well as of the basic components it consists of.
+CECRI9 - Ability to know, understand and evaluate the structure and architecture of computers, as well as the basic components that comprise them.

 CECRI14 - Knowledge and application of the fundamental principles and basic techniques of parallel, concurrent, distributed and real-time programming.